Charges: Battery on a Person 65 Years or Older

 Results: The Rudman Law Group began to uncover inconsistencies and a complete lack of candor and credibility on behalf of the alleged victim.
 As a direct result, they were able to successfully negotiate with the state to dismiss all charges against their client upon successful completion of 10 hours of community service.

 Case Number: 2013CF010931AXX

-Facts: Our client, while exiting a bar, was approached, accosted and attacked by a rather large, drunken man.
-It was alleged that our client struck first and punched this male, knocking him to the ground.
-The friends of the alleged victim claimed that while unconscious on the ground, our client continued to kick him.
+Facts: The firm’s client, while exiting a bar, was approached, accosted and attacked by a rather large, drunken man.
+It was alleged that their client struck first and punched this male, knocking him to the ground.
+The friends of the alleged victim claimed that while unconscious on the ground, their client continued to kick him.
 The police arrived and believed the alleged victim’s story, since it was supported by the alleged victim’s girlfriend.
-As a result, our client was charged with aggravated battery.
+As a result, their client was charged with aggravated battery.

-Results: It was our position that our client acted with the sole intention of defending himself from serious bodily injury or death, when our client kicked the alleged victim.
-We filed a motion for prosecutorial immunity (or in common terms, a stand your ground motion) and argued that our client was well within his rights in defending his life.
+Results: It was The Rudman Law Group‘s position that their client acted with the sole intention of defending himself from serious bodily injury or death, when their client kicked the alleged victim.
+They filed a motion for prosecutorial immunity (or in common terms, a stand your ground motion) and argued that their client was well within his rights in defending his life.
 After vigorous negotiations, the state dismissed the felony charge in exchange for a plea of guilty as to a misdemeanor battery charge.
-The state also agreed to withhold adjudication, meaning that our client can seal his record.
+The state also agreed to withhold adjudication, meaning that the client can seal his record.